 The Coolest Teenager?

-Simone, as the rebellious teenage girl of the Gerhardt crime family, is absolutely on point with the coolest of 70s fashion She wears crop tops, blue eye shadow, an afghan coat, a fringed coat, a floaty white dress and high heeled knee boots that she can’t really walk in.
+Simone, as the rebellious teenage girl of the Gerhardt crime family, is absolutely on point with the coolest of 70s fashion In Fargo she wears crop tops, blue eye shadow, an afghan coat, a fringed coat, a floaty white dress and high heeled knee boots that she can’t really walk in.

 The Kitchen Brothers